Simon Deli: Club Brugge

 Deli joined Club Brugge KV on 10 July 2019, on a three-year contract until 2022.

 On 1 February 2021, Deli returned former club Slavia Prague on a loan deal until the end of the season.

 Adana Demirspor

 Deli moved to Süper Lig club Adana Demirspor in August 2021, having agreed a three-year contract.

+Slavia Prague B

+On 11 July 2025, Deli signed a contract with Czech National Football League club Slavia Prague B.

 International career

 Deli made his debut in the Ivory Coast national team in 2015, and went on to represent his country on the 2017 Africa Cup of Nations.
+He was subsequently called up for the 2021 Africa Cup of Nations, where he played all of his nation's matches.